KeVinOoi0905/skills-introduction-to-github/git_workflow_steps.md

    ```bash
    git push
    ```
    - This uploads your branch to GitHub.
+   - **If this is the first time pushing the branch**, use:
+     ```bash
+     git push --set-upstream origin <branch-name>
+     ```
+     - This sets the upstream branch for future pushes and pulls.

 8. **Switch back to the main branch:**
    ```bash